sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

 `multiarch <http://wiki.debian.org/Multiarch>`_ support.

-On Cygwin, the **lapack** and **liblapack-devel** packages are required to provide ATLAS support as the ATLAS spkg is not built by default.
+On Cygwin, the **lapack** and **liblapack-devel** packages are required to provide ATLAS support as the Sage package for ATLAS is not built by default.

 Installing prerequisites
 ~~~~~~~~~~~~~~~~~~~~~~~~